 - Repetition of these courses may affect your application

 - Your grade from ENGL& 101 (or an equivalent freshman composition course)

 LPNs who want to become RNs should start by requesting an official Credit Evaluation (PDF).
-Once your credits are evaluated, you will work with the WVC Dean of Allied Health to determine your next steps.
+Once your credits are evaluated, you will work with the WVC Director of Nursing to determine your next steps.

 All applicants will be notified about a month after applying.
 If you are accepted to the nursing program, you must complete all the requirements detailed on this page (PDF) as well as all items listed in the acceptance packet.
 You should also be prepared to pay a $50, non-refundable, acceptance fee.